xpipe-io/xpipe/DEVELOPMENT.md

 ## Repository Structure

-The following for modules make up the X-Pipe API and a licensed under the MIT license:

 - [core](core) - Shared core classes of the X-Pipe Java API, X-Pipe extensions, and the X-Pipe daemon implementation
 - [beacon](beacon) - The X-Pipe beacon component is responsible for handling all communications between the X-Pipe daemon and the client applications, for example the various programming language APIs and the CLI

-The other modules make up the X-Pipe implementation and are licensed under GPL:

 - [app](app) - Contains the X-Pipe daemon implementation, the X-Pipe desktop application, and an API to create all different kinds of extensions for the X-Pipe platform
 - [dist](dist) - Tools to create a distributable package of X-Pipe